Nicola2309/-MS2/testing.md

     * The elements of these three groups have corresponding images that represent each of them with a title and a small related description.
     * Each group has a title above clearly anticipating the category below.
     * Each location can be seen in the map with a link to a website for deeper information.
-- This user would get all the ideas he needs about the area of interest helped by the Maps API as well, and leave with a positive exprience, knowing more about Tuscany's places.
+- This user would get all the ideas he needs about the area of interest helped by the Maps API as well, and leave with a positive experience, knowing more about Tuscany's places.

 *User two needs help on planning a relaxing vacation, and searches for a service to use*
 - This user wants to have a vacation focused on thermal baths and needs a service to plan it, with these options: